Hecsall/Raspberry-MIDI-Controller/README.md

 9. Finally, you can reboot your Raspberry:\
 `sudo reboot`

-If everything was done correctly, after the reboot you should still be able to connect to the rasbperry using the raspberrypi.local address, thats because in our "cmdline.txt" it's still as "g_ether" and not "g_midi", but we will fix that in a moment, but before that, let's check if our "midi_over_usb" that we created is working.\
+If everything was done correctly, after the reboot you should still be able to connect to the rasbperry using the raspberrypi.local address, thats because in our "cmdline.txt" it's still as "g_ether" and not "g_midi", so let's fix this:\
+Open the "cmdline.txt" file:
+`sudo nano /boot/cmdline.txt`\
+And at the end, replace "g_ether" with "g_midi", then save it (Ctrl+O, Enter, Ctrl+X)\
+Take note of your raspberry pi IP address using `ifconfig`, we will need it in a minute.\
+Now reboot again:\
+`sudo reboot`

+Good, once the reboot is done we should be able to connect to the raspberry using the IP.\
+`ssh pi@<ip_address>`\
+and we are in!

+Let's quickly check if our "midi_over_usb" that we created is working.\
 To do so, type `arecordmidi -l` and hit enter, you should see a list of midi ports looking like this:
 ```
 14:0    Midi Through         Midi Through Port-0
 16:0    f_midi               f_midi
 ```
 That "f_midi" is our MIDI port that we will be using.

+### The script
+You are tired, i know, but this is the last step, hold on.\
+For now we have:\
+- Set the Raspberry to be able to work on it via USB
+- Installed all the required libraries that we need
+- Created a MIDI port that we will use to send outputs

+For the last step we need to make the python script execute at boot, so we don't need to do anything.\
+For this purpose i used **Cronjob**.\
+WIP

 ### Credits
 [Raspberry Pi Zero - Programming over USB!](https://blog.gbaman.info/?p=791)\
 [Setting up Raspberry Pi for MIDI](https://ixdlab.itu.dk/wp-content/uploads/sites/17/2017/10/Setting-Up-Raspberry-Pi-for-MIDI.pdf)\